reema-eilouti/py-gambit/README.md

 **What is your Git flow?**

 **Will you be using a PR review workflow?
-If so, consider:**
+If so, consider:

-**How many people must review a PR?
+How many people must review a PR?
 Who merges PRs?
 How often will you merge?
 How will you communicate that it’s time to merge?**
-Pull Requests will be reviewed daily, and the team leader will be responsible for merging the approved PRs at the end of that session.
+Pull Requests will be reviewed daily in a session, and the team leader will be responsible for merging the approved PRs at the end of that session.